isaacs/node-tar/README.md

 If strict, emit an error with the provided message.

-Othewise, emit a `'warn'` event with the provided message and data.
+Otherwise, emit a `'warn'` event with the provided message and data.

 ### class tar.WriteEntry.Sync